nishant0811/NotesCrudApp/Readme.md

-#INSTRUCTIONS
+# INSTRUCTIONS

-First install all the dependencies using
+First install all the dependencies at the root of the directory using
 ```
 npm i
 ```

-at the root of the directory

 To run the app